kebaldwi/DNAC-TEMPLATES/README.md

 * [Troubleshooting](./TroubleShoot.md#Troubleshooting) - This section will dive into Troubleshooting Velocity

 ## [Practical Template Examples](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/ExamplesAndConcepts.md)
 In this section I have compiled a number of template samples using Jinja2.
 These samples include a wide ranging set of configurations which may be used in your labs to solve specific configuration requirements.
 This package is a culmination of a lot of aspects covered here in this templating repository, and is designed to help engineers understand various ways to solve problems.
+Additionally these examples may be used in testing in dCLOUD with any of the labs on this repository.

 * [Practical Template Examples](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/ExamplesAndConcepts.md)